 Progress and civilization eventually caught up with us (the north end of Scottsdale Airport’s newest runway passes through where our arena was), necessitating the 1981 dismantling of the facility.

-In November of 1982, we excitedly participated in the city’s ground breaking ceremony of what has now become Horseman’s Park at WestWorld.
+In November of 1982, we excitedly participated in the city’s ground breaking ceremony of what has now become WestWorld.
 The dedication was finally held in May of 1983.
 Unfortunately, the Bureau of Land Reclamation (landlord of this property) could not allow the club to use the facilities free of charge nor to pay a reduced rental fee.
 Thus, the club lost it’s home in Scottsdale.
-We presently use a great facility in Phoenix called Horse Lovers’ Park in for our gymkhanas and horse shows.
+When one door closes another opens where we found our home just a few miles away in Phoenix at The City of Phoenix Horse Lovers Park.
+We have grown leaps and bounds while at Horse Lovers through 2019.